“Let’s meet at the office,” says D., our producer.

 The girl with the clipboard bites her tongue.
-The sense of injustice is burning her inside.
+The sense of injustice is burning inside her.

 * * *

 He knows it will take him at least half an hour to leave the theatre.
-There is always a group of people waiting for him at Stage Door.
-When he comes out of his dressing room, they will hand him programmes open at the page with his photo, ready for him to sign.
+There’s always a group of people waiting for him at Stage Door.
+When he comes out of his dressing room, they hand him programmes open at the page with his photo, ready for him to sign.

 His number gets the biggest cheer in the show.
 An acrobatic number in which he dances his way up a tall scaffolding, at full speed and well-rehearsed recklessness.
 He always makes it look so easy.
-As he swings off the metal poles, and pirouettes on the wooden platforms, the audience holds their breath, afraid he might fall.
-When he reaches the top, the roaring applause that follows is a blend of admiration and relief.
+As he swings off the metal poles, and pirouettes on the wooden platforms, the audience hold their breath, afraid he might fall.
+By the time he reaches the top, the roaring applause is a blend of admiration and relief.

 * * *

 It’s a small theatre above a South London pub.
-Nobody gets paid, unless there is a profit.
-Of course, there is never a profit.
+Nobody gets paid, unless there’s a profit.
+Of course there’s never a profit.
 The only profession you fight to be in, stay in, even when you know you won’t get paid.
 No teacher, lawyer, stockbroker or politician would work unpaid for this long.
 But then this isn’t a job – it’s a lifestyle.
 It’s not your profession – it’s who you are.
 Take that away, and you take away the very thing that is you.

 The Company gathers on stage for the Act I Finale.
 Everyone belts out the song, as though every note were the last.
 There is no holding back.
 This is the real thing.
 A strand of your soul flies out there with every word and every dance move, yet you know that a new, even stronger strand grows back in its place.
 You are limitless.
 You more you give, the more you have to give.

-In the front row, a woman sits, her smile beaming at all the performers.
+There’s a woman sitting in the front row, her smile beaming at all the performers.
 She knows you all.
 Something in her eyes seems a part of you and of all this.
 Yet her eyes are sad.
 And she is dressed not like an artist but as someone who works in the City.
-As the interval starts, she walks down the stairs to the bar.
+During the interval, she walks down the stairs to the bar.
 Her friend supports her.
 The theatre manager notices her from a distance.
 “Hey!
 Look who’s here!” he shouts.
 “How’s your new well-paid job, stranger?”

 * * *

 End of Act I. An open top car is racing along the coast, chasing after baddies from a country called Vulgaria.
-In it, a widower and eccentric inventor, his two children, and a blonde young woman with a pink frock and a cut-glass English accent.
-It is dark and foggy, and the driver cannot see the edge of the cliff.
+In it, a widower and eccentric inventor, his two children, and a blonde young woman with a pink frock and a cut-glass accent.
+It’s dark and foggy and the driver can’t see the edge of the cliff.
 The car is falling off the cliff at Beachy Head.
 The passengers scream.
 The car nosedives.
 The audience hold their breath.
 Suddenly, the car sprouts wings.
 Red and yellow wings spread open under the side doors, and lift the car up again.
-There is a loud applause as the car flies off the stage and swerves over the heads of the people in the front rows of the auditorium.
+There’s a loud applause as the car flies off the stage and swerves over the heads of the people in the front rows of the auditorium.
 Suddenly, everyone – you included – is six years old.
 The car is actually flying over your head, all glossy, all lit up, with its red and yellow wings billowing in the wind.
 You clap as hard as you can, happiness swelling in your chest, practically bursting through your rib cage.